 Several experiments have been conducted to determine if lobsters experience pain.
 In one study, researchers exposed lobsters to electric shocks and noted their reactions.
 The lobsters exhibited avoidant behaviors, suggesting that they were indeed experiencing distress.

-See also How to cook a bone-in pork roast in the oven
+See also How long to cook frozen chicken breasts in instapot

 However, other studies have produced contradictory results.
 Some researchers argue that the responses observed in these experiments do not necessarily indicate pain, but rather physiological stress or defensive reactions triggered by the sudden stimulus.